A living systems bio-art painting.

 Seeing “passive viewers” transformed into active and emotionally invested participants was eye-opening and set me down the path of questioning human/art/life interfaces and wanting more interaction.

-The living painting I Yam what I Yam continued to transform as it was moved outside receiving rain and the sun. leaves and buds bloomed while hungry slugs occupied and ate much of the work.
+The living painting I Yam what I Yam continued to transform as it was moved outside, receiving rain and the sun.
+Soon potato and yam leaves and buds bloomed.